esotericnonsense/bitcoind-ncurses/README.md

 * facility to view transactions in current block and trace back through their inputs (with -txindex)
 * view transactions from your wallet - txid, amounts, etcetera
 * view connected peers
+* basic debug console functionality (WARNING: may break; recommend use only on testnet)

 ## usage
 pretty bare bones for now; expect breakage. this will improve over time.